dazinator/Dazinator.Extensions.DependencyInjection/README.md

 ```

-Note: There is also an alternative way in which you might wire up your services to avoid having to "request" a service by name within the classes themselves:
+Note: Depending upon your case, you can also use the following technique when registering services, to wire them up with certain named dependencies,
+to avoid the sort of code above where classes are having to "request" (locate) a service with a specific name - keeping them oblivious to the fact that they are using "named" dependencies at all:

 ```csharp
     var services = new ServiceCollection();